ahaywood/Web-Interactivity-and-Engagement/chapter-3/index.md

 ## <a name="wordpress-and-php-templates">WordPress and PHP Templates</a>

-The only thing worth adding about WordPress and PHP that hasn’t been said in an earlier chapter is that I want you to consider how we had a completely capable website without adding much, if any, PHP.
+The only thing worth adding about WordPress and PHP that hasn't been said in an earlier chapter is that I want you to consider how we had a completely capable website without adding much, if any, PHP.
 Appreciating how a PHP file can function without any PHP but how an HTML file cannot function with PHP is an important concept to grasp with regard to back end programming generally.

 ### Tutorial: Adding the WordPress Loop

-Now that we have done some PHP and have our index site split into three separate template files, let’s add the actual functionality of WordPress so that we aren’t just serving static content.
+Now that we have done some PHP and have our index site split into three separate template files, let's add the actual functionality of WordPress so that we aren't just serving static content.

 #### Step 1: Create Five Posts of Content

 Though this may seem tedious, it is important to have a subset of data to program off of.
 My suggestion is to make 5 posts with different headings and plenty of body text.
-You will do this by going into the Dashboard, clicking on “Posts” and then “Add New.”
+You will do this by going into the Dashboard, clicking on "Posts" and then "Add New."
 For each one, put a different heading and some filler content

 For example: